 How to Protect Clothes Without Plastic Dry Cleaning Bags

 If you don't have the money to invest in a number of storage bags, use an old cotton sheet.
 Simply cut a small opening for the hook of the hanger to slip through and drape the sheet over your clothes.
 If you are handy, you can sew the sheet into a pouch by closing the sides and bottom.
-If not, leaving it open will still protect the shoulders of your clothes from dust and impurities from the air like nicotine from settling on your clothes.
+If not, leaving it open will still protect the shoulders of your clothes from dust and impurities in the air like nicotine from settling on your clothes.

 Be sure the sheet is one hundred percent cotton for the best protection.
 Select white or a colorfast sheet to prevent dye transfer in case there is excessive moisture in the storage area is too moist.